Stocks tumble after inflation worsens, raising rate fears

 NEW YORK (AP) — Stocks fell sharply Friday following Wall Street's cold realization that inflation got worse last month, not better, as investors had been hoping.

-The S&P 500 was 2.7% lower in midday trading, while moves in the bond market indicated investors’ concerns are building about the economy's strength.
-The Dow Jones Industrial Average was down 750 points, or 2.3%, at 31,522 as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 3.4% lower.
+The S&P 500 was 2.9% lower in afternoon trading and heading for its ninth losing week in the last 10, as Treasury yields soared to their highest levels in years.
+The Dow Jones Industrial Average was down 830 points, or 2.6%, at 31,442 as of 1:15 p.m.
+Eastern time, and the Nasdaq composite was 3.5% lower.

-Wall Street came into Friday hoping a highly anticipated report would show the worst inflation in generations slowed a touch last month.
+Wall Street came into Friday hoping a highly anticipated report would show the worst inflation in generations slowed a touch last month and passed its peak.
 Instead, the U.S. government said inflation accelerated to 8.6% in May from 8.3% a month before.

 The Federal Reserve has already begun raising interest rates and making other moves in order to slow the economy, in hopes of forcing down inflation.
 Wall Street took Friday’s reading to mean the Fed’s foot will remain firmly on the brakes for the economy, dashing hopes that it may ease up later this year.